Facebook Pixel Tips to Ensure Your Tenants Stay and Pay Rent on Time | RHF Skip to main content

 Having proper insurance protects your physical asset, while cash reserves ensure you can cover loan payments during brief periods of vacancy or nonpayment.
 When your portfolio is financed under a blanket mortgage, a disruption at one property does not have to threaten your entire portfolio if you have planned properly.

-Make Lease Renewal Easy and Attractive
+How Do You Make Lease Renewal Easy and Attractive?

 When a lease term approaches its end, do not wait for the tenant to bring it up.
 Reach out early with a renewal offer.
 If market rents have increased, consider offering a modest increase rather than jumping to the top of the market.
 Retaining a good tenant at a slightly below-market rate is almost always more profitable than turning the unit over at full market rent after absorbing vacancy and turnover costs.